 A student who has been dismissed may not enroll in any College courses for a period of one academic year.
-If the student wishes to resume academic work at the College, he or she must go through a readmission process.
+If the student wishes to resume academic work at the College, he or she must contact the Office of Admissions to complete the readmission process.